medusa-project/bootstrap-theme/README.md

 # Branching & versioning

-This project more-or-less uses the Gitflow branching model, except that `develop` is not really used (except to host this readme).

-Release branches have a version number consisting of two parts: the Bootstrap version and the theme version.
+The master branch is not used, except to host this readme.
+Instead there are release branches, which have a version number consisting of two parts: the Bootstrap version and the theme version.
 For example, `release/4.1.1_2.0` refers to Bootstrap 4.1.x and theme version 2.0.
-Simply choose the latest theme version for the Bootstrap version that is compatible with the HTML markup in your project.
+Choose the latest theme version for the Bootstrap version that is compatible with the HTML markup in your project.

 # Incorporating the theme into your app